Structure theorem for projective klt pairs with nef anti-canonical divisor: Introduction

-A central problem in birational geometry is to reveal the structures of fibrations naturally associated with varieties so that projective varieties can be built from the following basic building blocks: Fano varieties, Calabi-Yau varieties, and (log) canonical models.
-The abundance conjecture predicts that varieties with `semi-negative' curvature (more precisely, of non-negative Kodaira dimension) can be revealed by Iitaka-Kodaira fibrations via the Minimal Model Program.
-On the other hand, the pioneering studies \cite{Mori79, SY80} have demonstrated that varieties with `semi-positive' curvature have certain rigidity and are closely related to the geometry of rational curves.
-Based on this philosophy, several structure theorems have been established for Albanese maps or maximal rationally connected (MRC) fibrations of varieties satisfying various semi-positivity conditions.
-For example, compact K\"ahler manifolds with semi-positive holomorphic bisectional curvature: \cite{HSW81, MZ86, Mok88}; projective manifolds with semi-positive holomorphic sectional curvature: \cite{Yang16, HW20, Mat18c}; compact complex manifolds with nef tangent bundle: \cite{CP91, DPS94}; projective manifolds with pseudo-effective tangent bundle: \cite{HIM19}; and projective manifolds with nef anti-canonical divisor: \cite{Cao19, CH19, DLB20}.
-Particularly, projective manifolds with nef anti-canonical divisor cover a large range of varieties with `non-negative' curvature, and the study of anti-canonical divisors is more natural than that of tangent bundles from the viewpoint of birational geometry.
+We work over the complex number field throughout this paper.
+A central problem in birational geometry is revealing the structures of fibrations naturally associated with varieties so that the projective varieties can be decomposed into basic building blocks, namely Fano varieties, Calabi-Yau varieties, and (log) canonical models.
+The abundance conjecture predicts that varieties with `semi-negative' curvature can be revealed by the Iitaka-Kodaira fibrations via the Minimal Model Program (MMP).
+Meanwhile, the pioneering studies \cite{Mori79, SY80} showed that varieties with `semi-positive' curvature have a certain rigidity and are closely related to the geometry of rational curves.
+Based on this philosophy, several structure theorems have been established for Albanese maps or maximal rationally connected (MRC) fibrations of varieties with various semi-positivity conditions, including compact K\"ahler manifolds with semi-positive holomorphic bisectional curvature \cite{HSW81, MZ86, Mok88}; projective manifolds with semi-positive holomorphic sectional curvature \cite{Yang16, Yang18, HW20, Mat18c}; compact K\"ahler manifolds with nef tangent bundle \cite{CP91, DPS94}; projective manifolds with pseudo-effective tangent bundle \cite{HIM19}; and projective manifolds with nef anti-canonical divisor \cite{Cao19, CH19, DLB20}.
+In particular, projective manifolds with nef anti-canonical divisor cover a large range of varieties with `semi-positive' curvature, and the study of anti-canonical divisors is more natural than that of tangent bundles from the perspective of birational geometry.

 In this paper, we study projective varieties with nef anti-canonical divisor.
-The class of such varieties includes Fano manifolds and Calabi-Yau manifolds as extreme cases.
-In these extreme cases, Mori's bend and break and the Beauville-Bogomolov decomposition have made definitive progress.
-Furthermore, based on \cite{Paun97, Zhang96, Zhang05}, Cao-H\"oring established a structure theorem for smooth projective varieties with nef anti-canonical divisor, which interpolates between `Fano-like' (rationally connected) manifolds and Calabi-Yau manifolds.
+The class of such varieties includes Fano manifolds and Calabi-Yau manifolds as extreme cases, where Mori's bend and break and the Beauville-Bogomolov decomposition have respectively played a decisive role in revealing their structures.
+Furthermore, on the basis of the previous works \cite{Paun97, Zhang96, Zhang05}, Cao-H\"oring established a structure theorem for smooth projective varieties with nef anti-canonical divisor, which interpolates between `Fano-like' manifolds (rationally connected manifolds) and Calabi-Yau manifolds.